jsforce/jsforce-website/src/documents/blog/posts/20150620-lightning-boxcarred-action-behavior.html.md

 What has been happened here ?

-We can understand the part that each of the request ceased in the same timing - they are sharing one HTTP request so all the callbacks will be callbacked when the actual HTTP response has been arrived.
+We can understand the part that each of the request ceased in the same timing - they are sharing one HTTP request so all the callbacks would be callbacked when the actual HTTP response has arrived.
 However, even if that case, we usually expect the timing will be around 5 secs - the maximum elapse time of the requests.
-What a terrible result we didn't expected.
+What a terrible result we didn't expect.

 After the confusion about the result, we may encounter a hypothetical explanation for the symptom - that is, the requests are processed sequentially.
 If so, the result of 17 secs is understandable because the sum of 1, 2, 3, 4, 5 is 15.